floooh/oryol/code/Modules/Resource/README.md

 # Oryol Resources

-## Overview
+### Overview

 Oryol doesn't have a single, centralized resource management system, instead the Resource module provides generic classes to build small, localized resource management systems inside other modules.

 The Oryol resource system provides the following features:

-- **resource sharing**: Data which is managed by a resource object only exists once in memory, not matter how many users refer to it.
-Sharing is optional, it is also possible to force uniqueness.
+- **resource sharing**: Data which is managed by a resource object only exists once in memory, no matter how often it is used.
+Sharing is optional, it is also possible to force a resource to remain unique.
 - **asynchronous or synchronous creation**: Resources can be created asynchronously or synchronously, asynchronously created resources provide a place holder as long as the actual resource data is not loaded.
 - **fixed-size object pools**: all resource objects live in fixed-size pools

-## Resource Creation
+### Resource Creation

 Resource creation is handled through 3 object types: